MundoDele Spanish Grammar

 The central idea is simple: vienes presents the action as information, while quiero que vengas presents the action as something wanted.
 The form changes because the meaning changes.

-How to use this page
+How to use this present subjunctive guide

 Use this page as the main form guide for the present subjunctive.
 First learn the regular endings.
 Then study the most common irregular verbs.
 Finally connect the forms with the main trigger groups: wishes, doubts, emotions, purpose, time clauses and relative clauses.